elminster-aom/homeworks/README.md

 ## How to set up and run
 1. Create (if doesn't exist already) a Kafka and PostgresSQL service ([aiven.io] is an interesting option)
-2. All available settings are based on an environment variables file, on the home of our application.
-For its creation, you can use this template: [env_example](https://github.com/elminster-aom/homeworks/blob/main/docs/env_example), e.g.:
+2. All available settings are based on an environment variables file in the home of our application.
+For its creation you can use this template: [env_example](https://github.com/elminster-aom/homeworks/blob/main/docs/env_example), e.g.:
 ```shell
 $ wget https://github.com/elminster-aom/homeworks/blob/main/docs/env_example
 $ nano env_example